1. Woe to the Proud Drunkards of Ephraim and to the Scornful of Judah, 28:1-29

 Woe to the crown of pride, to the drunkards of Ephraim...-

-Ephraim, the northern kingdom of Israel, prided themselves in their prosperity and the bounty of their harvests.
+Ephraim, was a prominent tribe in the northern kingdom of Israel.
+The name is applied, here (and in many other passages), to the ten northern tribes as a group.
+Ephraim prided themselves in their prosperity and the bounty of their harvests.
 The name 'Ephraim' means 'fruitful.'
 The repeated phrase, 'the head {or, chief} of the fat valleys,' reflects their view of themselves as the source of their abundance.
 But the 'crown of pride,' with which they adorned themselves, was like a garland made of cut flowers whose glory was rapidly fading.

 Behold, the Lord hath a mighty and strong one...-